Seven Degrees of Glory

 Men don a black tail coat with silk lapels, white pique dress waistcoat (vest) with matching bow tie, white pleated dress shirt with wing collar and French cuffs, white gloves and top hat, black hose, black patent pumps (or plain black Oxfords) pearl or gold cuff-links and studs.
 It’s now acceptable to wear a gold wristwatch instead of a pocket watch.

-Women dress in gowns made of any of the “glamour fabrics”—satin, brocade, sequin, lamé, taffeta, chiffon, velvet depending on the season.
+Women dress in gowns made of any of the “glamour fabrics”—satin, brocade, sequin, lamé, taffeta, chiffon, and velvet depending on the season.
 Gloves, while optional, are “in.”
 This is the time to wear your very best jewelry, stoles, sheer hosiery and best pumps (matching the fabric to your dress).
 Hair and makeup ought to be elegant and understated.
 Nothing trendy, outlandish or frou-frou!
-Choose gowns that have a modest bodice…no plunging necklines or styles that reveal too much of your décolleté; after all, at the dinner table you wouldn’t want the croutons to end up down the front of your dress.
+Choose gowns that have modest bodice plunging necklines or styles that reveal too much of your décolleté; after all, at the dinner table, you wouldn’t want the croutons to end up down the front of your dress.

 Black Tie.